The white lipped python has a variety of scientific names, most of them based on the location of the exact subspecies that you’re going to keep.

 Feeding your white lipped python is a simple matter of offering prey and allowing the snake to consume it.
 If your white lipped python is not eating, please consult the health faq down below.

 White lipped pythons tend to hatch at a surprisingly large size.
 These snakes do not need pinky mice as many others do.
 Neonate to juvenile white lipped pythons are content with a small mouse or fuzzy rats at the rate of one per week, give or take a day depending on their weight gain and overall growth.

-Adults are a little more testy.
-In the wild, they are often observed going for weeks (or even months, in poor weather) without food.
+Adults are a little testier.
+In the wild, they are often observed going without food for weeks (or even months, in poor weather).

-You may also choose to feed a variety diet, which is gaining in popularity at the time of this writing.
+You may also choose to feed a varied diet, which is gaining in popularity at this time.
 For decades, pet snakes have been offered mice, rats, rabbits, and guinea pigs as a typical diet depending on the size of the animal consuming the prey.

 Studies have recently shown (especially in zoological settings) that snakes show some benefits overall in eating different types of prey.

-Chickens, gerbils, hamsters, quail, ducklings, lizards, and so forth are fantastic choices so long as the prey animal is of the appropriate size.
+Chickens, gerbils, hamsters, quail, ducklings, lizards, and so forth are fantastic choices as long as the prey animal is appropriate.